These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 Indiana

-Gov. Eric Holcomb issued a stay-at-home order Monday, which goes into effect Tuesday just before midnight and lasts until April 6.
+Gov. Eric Holcomb issued an order that went into effect on March 24 and lasts until April 6.

 Essential employees, including health care workers, grocery and transit workers, among others, can leave their home.
 Indiana residents can leave their home to exercise, Holcomb said.